-We have four different lawn insects which regularly give us persistent problems in Northern Utah and Southern Idaho.
+There are four different lawn insects which regularly give homeowners persistent problems in Northern Utah and Southern Idaho.

 If the damage is spotty and irregular it is likely an insect problem.
-White grub and billbug larva damage looks similar because they both feed in the same general area of the turf.
+White grub and billbug larva damage look similar because they both feed in the same general area of the turf.
 If you can grab the grass and roll it up like carpet, roots and all, you probably have grubs or billbugs.
-You can also usually see the presence of small white grubs or billbug larva in the first few inches of soil underneath the grass, because they feed on the grass roots.
+You can also usually see the presence of small white grubs or billbug larva in the first few inches of the soil underneath the grass because they feed on the grassroots.

 White grubs and billbug larva both have brown heads with dirty white bodies.
 White grubs are larger (3/8 to 2 inches) and have legs attached near the head, where billbug larva look like puffed rice with no legs attached (1/2 or less in length).
 You may also see an adult billbug beetle crawling across your sidewalk or driveway.
-It is a small black beetle with a weevil like snout.
+It is a small black beetle with a weevil like a snout.
 When you disturb them they will play dead and will quit moving.
 If lawns are not treated for these pests, they can cause severe damage.
-Please call our office to schedule a treatment as soon as possible if you notice damage from these insects.

 Sod Webworms can also be a major problem in lawns and cause significant damage to them.
 A sign of Sod Webworm is the presence of the adult moths flying zigzag patterns around your lawn, especially in the evening or when mowing.
 The moth is grayish-white to brown and one inch or less in length with a snout.
-Their wings are held cylindrically and tube like over their backs when not in flight.
-The moths do not damage your lawn but continue to lay up to 60 eggs per day and increase the worm population which feed on your grass.
-The worms are green with a brown head, usually about 3/4 inch in length, and are usually found on the edge of a damaged area right under the thatch canopy.
-With Sod Webworm damage you cannot roll grass up, but grass breaks off easily at crown (or area where blade emerges from soil), as that’s where they feed.
+Their wings are held cylindrically and tube-like over their backs when not in flight.
+The moths do not damage your lawn but continue to lay up to 60 eggs per day and increase the worm population which feeds on your grass.
+The worms are green with a brown head, usually about 3/4 inch in length, and are usually found on the edge of a damaged area right under the thatched canopy.
+With Sod Webworm damage you cannot roll grass up, but grass breaks off easily at the crown (or area where the blade emerges from the soil), as that’s where they feed.